VPN Demand Surges Around the World

 Date: 31 March 2021

 Demand for VPN services almost doubled on March 31 in the Uttar Pradesh region of India.
-The region’s Epidemic Act was due to expire the same day but was extended until June 30 in the face of a new Covid-19 surge.
+The region’s Epidemic Act was due to expire the same day but was extended until June 30.

 Germany